Project 2: CS 61A Autocorrected Typing Software

 Problem 6 (3 pts)

-Implement feline_fixes, which is a diff function that takes two strings.
-It returns the minimum number of characters that must be changed in the typed word in order to transform it into the source word.
-If the strings are not of equal length, the difference in lengths is added to the total.
+Implement furry_fixes, a diff function that could be passed into the diff_function parameter in autocorrect.
+This function takes in two strings and returns the minimum number of characters that must be changed in the typed word in order to transform it into the source word.
+If the strings are not of equal length, the difference in lengths is added to the total difference count.

 Here are some examples: